VamshiKrishnaRepala-IS201411038/SEFP_Project_Academic-Administration-Portal/README.md

-# SEFP_Project_Academic-Administration-Portal
+# ACAD - an Academic Administration Portal
-This is the repository for the SEFP project Academic Administraiton Portal !!
+  This is the repository for my Software Engineering project ACAD - an Academic Administraiton Portal !!

+# Why ACAD?
+Motivation behind that?
+  Usually in our campus, Attendance of each student is taken manually by the staff/faculty and entered this data into their machines and announce the students attended percentage individually through mails for every month.
+Same problem happened in the case of course registration, making announcements, discussions etc. To resolve this tedious activities, We made a web based platform between students, faculty and admin.

+ You can find this application SRS (Software Requirement Specification) document [here])(SRS_AcademicApp.pdf)

+# Requirements
+php, MySql, Apache

+# Execution
-Before Run these files upload the acaddb.sql in your mysql server.
+Before Run these files upload the acaddb.sql in your mysql server and main file is Home.php

-P.S: Earlier we gave the project repository as from my team partner.but he has withdrawn the course So, I continued the same project with Sunil Kumar (IS201401044)